SICP 5.2.1 – 5.2.3 A Register-Machine Simulator

 - a list of all instructions, with duplicates removed, sorted by instruction type (

-, and so on);- a list (without duplicates) of the registers used to hold entry points (these are the registers referenced by
+assign,goto, and so on);- a list (without duplicates) of the registers used to hold entry points (these are the registers referenced by

-instructions);- a list (without duplicates) of the registers that are ~save~d or `restore'd;
+gotoinstructions);- a list (without duplicates) of the registers that are ~save~d or `restore'd;

 - for each register, a list (without duplicates) of the sources from which it is assigned (for example, the sources for register

-).Extend the message-passing interface to the machine to provide access to this new information.
+valin the factorial machine of *Note Figure 5-11:: are(const 1)and((op *) (reg n) (reg val))).Extend the message-passing interface to the machine to provide access to this new information.
 To test your analyzer, define the Fibonacci machine from Figure 5-12 and examine the lists you constructed.

 Answer:

-, since it contains a for-each
+I've decided to modify update-insts!, since it contains a for-each

-which applies a lambda
+which applies a lambda to each instruction.
+Such lambda, instead

 of only updating the sequence of instructions, now it extracts the